AltaPay/plugin-magento2-community/wiki.md

 ![Payment page layout configuration](docs/payment_page_styling.png)

-- `Default Layout` This will show the payment page based on the store theme styling.
+- `Default` This will use the styling from the checkout/theme.

     ![checkout_style](docs/checkout_style.jpg)

-- `Custom Custom` This will show the payment page independent from the theme styling.
+- `Checkout Independent` This will show the payment page independent from the theme styling.
 This will provide a visually appealing appearance seamlessly, without conflicting with the theme styling.

     ![custom_payment_page_layout](docs/custom_payment_page_layout.png)